Skip to main content

 Mission Statement:

-At Thomas Bullock Primary School and Nursery we are driven by a moral purpose to enable all pupils to fulfil their potential by letting their light shine.
-By using PIXL (Partners In Excellence) effectively, we are able to forensically analyse data to identify a multitude of information which all plays a significant part in ensuring success for each child.
+At Nightingale Federation, we are driven by a moral purpose to enable all pupils to fulfil their potential by letting their light shine.
+By using PiXL (Partners In Excellence) effectively, we can forensically analyse data to identify key areas for improvement, ensuring success for each child.

 The role of the Raising Standards Leader is to ensure the best possible outcomes and progress for all our children across KS1 and KS2.
-In doing this, the RSL supports staff in their understanding of PIXL and how to use it effectively.
-The RSL also provides challenge with regards to data and identifying key marginal children.
-After each round of assessments, the RSL will provide data reports to each year group to assist in identifying those children.
-The RSL attends pupil progress meetings to provide support and challenge, where necessary.
+In doing this, the RSL supports staff in their understanding of PiXL and its effective use.
+The RSL also provides data-driven challenges and identifies key marginal children.
+After each round of assessments, the RSL provides data reports to each year group to assist in identifying those children.
+The RSL attends pupil progress meetings to offer support and challenge where necessary.

 Termly Assessments:

-Year 1 complete this process in the spring and summer terms.
+Year 1 completes this process in the spring and summer terms.

 Diagnose, Therapy, Test, Revisit (DTTR):

-Teachers use the QLA documents to identify specific gaps for individual children, small groups and the whole class.
-PIXL therapies, specifically designed to address curriculum objectives, are used for their intended audiences.
-However, it is important to note at this point that PIXL is used among other school resources, including RWI, TTRS, Kahoot, popplets/padlets and other forms of low stakes quizzes to ensure that children get plenty of opportunities to practise the skills required to achieve specific objectives.
+Teachers use the QLA documents to identify specific gaps for individual children, small groups, and the whole class.
+PiXL therapies, specifically designed to address curriculum objectives, are used for their intended audiences.
+PiXL is used among other school resources, including RWI, Doodle Learning, Kahoot, popplets/padlets, and low-stakes quizzes to ensure children have ample practice opportunities.

-PIXL therapy tests are then used to inform teachers if these gaps have been successfully closed or if there is further practise required for particular children.
-If therapy tests suggest that gaps have been closed, it is imperative that teachers plan in revisiting opportunities across the curriculum to ensure that this learning is securely embedded for all pupils.
+PiXL therapy tests are then used to inform teachers if gaps have been closed or if further practice is required.
+If therapy tests suggest gaps have been closed, teachers plan revisiting opportunities across the curriculum to ensure secure learning for all pupils.

-Throughout the academic year, teachers use the DTTR process to constantly monitor their pupils’ PIXL grades (see language of assessment definitions above).
-This monitoring is an ongoing process where PIXL grades can be amended as regularly as teachers feel necessary to ensure that pupils’ needs are met in a timely manner.
-However, pupils’ PIXL grades are always updated after an assessment window and will be used to monitor pupils’ progress in our termly pupil progress meetings.
+Throughout the academic year, teachers use the DTTR process to continuously monitor their pupils’ PiXL grades.
+This ongoing monitoring allows for timely amendments to ensure pupils’ needs are met.
+Pupils’ PiXL grades are updated after each assessment window and used to monitor progress in termly pupil progress meetings.

 KS2 Progress:

-As part of the PIXL administration, end of KS1 assessment is updated annually.
-This allows each teacher to be fully aware of their pupils’ prior attainment to ensure that this is taken into account when considering which children are key marginals.
-For example: a pupil in Year 4 who achieved GDS (greater depth) at the end of KS1 in maths and is currently an E1 on PIXL should possibly be identified as a key marginal as their progress is below expected.
+End of KS1 assessments are updated annually as part of PiXL administration, enabling teachers to be aware of prior attainment and consider which children are key marginals.
+For instance, a Year 4 pupil who achieved GDS (greater depth) in maths at the end of KS1 and is currently an E1 on PiXL should be identified as a key marginal due to below-expected progress.

-Core Meetings with SLT/ Year Groups and the RSL take place regularly to identify next steps for pupils who may be falling behind.
+Regular core meetings with SLT, Year Groups, and the RSL identify next steps for pupils who may be falling behind.